Qivada/ADA/README.md

 # ADA Public Repository
-Qivada ADA feedback such as feature requests and bug reports.
+Qivada ADA public resources and feedback such as feature requests and bug reports.